Original title: Septologien, I, II and III

 Publisher: Det Norske Samlaget, 2019 - 2020 - 2021

-Septologien, volume I to be published in 2019
+Septologien, volume I The Other Name to be published in 2019

 The main character and narrator, Asle, is a painter, a widower, living in the house in Dylgja where he used to live with his wife, Ales.
 He lives alone, his only friends being his neighbor, Åsleik, a bachelor and traditional Norwegian fisherman-farmer, and Beyer, a gallerist who lives in Bjørgvin, a couple hours drive south of Dylgja.
 There, in Bjørgvin, lives another Asle, also a painter.
 He and the narrator are doppelgangers—two versions of the same person, two versions of the same life.
 The meeting between the two is a focal point of this fictional universe.